rodriguezda/python-programming-104/README.md

 >> Instructor: [Diego Rodriguez](https://generalassemb.ly/instructors/diego-rodriguez/16908)

 ## Overview
-In this one-week Python Programming course, students will walk away with a foundation in Python programming.
+In this ten-week Python Programming course, students will walk away with a foundation in Python programming.
 Students will also get an 8 hour dive into the Python library for data analysis, Pandas, and walk away with a project of their choosing they've built using that library, thus, being able to confidently manage data collection, data manipulation, data analysis, data visualization, and data presentation using Python and Pandas.

 ## Quick Links
 - [About This Guide](#about-this-guide)